obsidianmd/obsidian-help/en/Obsidian Publish/Social media link previews.md

 You can use a custom image for the link preview, by adding `image` or `cover` with a path to the image.

-The path can be a relative path within your vault:
+The path can be an absolute path from the root of your vault:

 ```yaml
 ---